Find what you're looking for quick, easy & in their exact locationActivate Map Now

-Yes, there is a fuel station in Ponta do Ouro, although its best to fill up your tank in Manguzi (town on-route and just before the Mozambique / Kosi Bay Border) because there has been cases in Ponta do Ouro where the fuel has been contaminated.
+Yes, there is a fuel station in Ponta do Ouro, although its best to fill up your tank in Manguzi (town en-route and just before the Mozambique / Kosi Bay Border) because there has been cases in Ponta do Ouro where the fuel has been contaminated.

 Fuel is cheaper in their local currency (meticais) compared to rands (or dollars).
-We suggest you fill-up before entering Mozambique's borders and fuel is more expensive the further north you travel!
+We suggest you fill up before entering Mozambique's borders and fuel is more expensive the further north you travel!

 We always recommend you enter Mozambique in a 4x4 because you won't be limited to where you can travel as well as the possibility of getting stuck.
 Note: Some borders require a 4x4 to cross.
 Read more about the border you are travelling through here: Mozambique Borders & Times.

 Opening times are from 08:00 - 17:00 / 7 days a week.
-Be at the border early because during the holiday period, there can be a large que of cars waiting to get through the border.
+Be at the border early because during the holiday period, there can be a large queue of cars waiting to get through the border.
 Take this into account when timing your travel to Ponta do Ouro.
 Note: DO NOT BE LATE!
 Plan your trip wisely so that you do not get to the border too late as the border closes 5pm sharp!

 Distance from Johannesburg to Mozambique border at Ponta do Ouro / Kosi Bay is approx. 630km (5-6 hour journey - all depending on weather, road constructions and conditions etc.)